boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

       configuration, administrative configuration, or a built-in list of respectable resolvers).

-      This is a an optional attribute.
+      This is an optional attribute.
 For example, a DoT server may not want to host an HTTPS server.

    sig: